 The place goes back to 1840 when graziers moved in and set up huge pastoral leases throughout the area, with the then-named ‘Jewnee’ emerging soon after.
-In the 1860s as the town grew several hotels were built.
-These became the centre of attention when the infamous Kelly gang raided the village and held them up.
+As the town grew in the 1860s several hotels were built.
+Junee became the centre of attention when the infamous Kelly gang raided the village and held up.

-The present owners have restored the heritage homestead to its former glory and its rooms, museum and grounds are open to the public daily.
-Monte Cristo is now known as the most haunted house in Australia…. now to know if this is true or not, you’ll just have to visit the estate and see for yourself.
+The present owners have restored the heritage homestead to its former glory.
+Its rooms, museum and grounds are open to the public daily.
+Monte Cristo is now known as the most haunted house in Australia.
+Now to know if this is true or not, you’ll just have to visit the estate and see for yourself.

 Being midway between cities, the railway was integral to the area.
 It carried troops north for the war effort and transported livestock, passengers and grain.
-In 1953 the largest wheat terminal in the southern hemisphere was built nearby and Junee became known as ‘the railway town’.
+In 1953 the largest wheat terminal in the southern hemisphere was built nearby.
+Junee became known as ‘The Railway Town’.

-The centre of town revolved around the railway station, and when the original timber one was lost to fire, a French-inspired building took its place.
+The centre of town revolved around the railway station.
+When the original timber one was lost to fire, a French-inspired building took its place.
 Built in 1883, it was set as a square covering two storeys, including staterooms, fully furnished bedrooms, sitting rooms and much more.
-These days the station still operates but the adjoining buildings have been repurposed as glorious coffee houses and delightful gift shops.
+These days the station still operates.
+The adjoining buildings have been repurposed as coffee houses and delightful gift shops.

 In 1947 a huge round building was erected to house a 100 foot turntable with a 42 bay workshop inside.
 When built it was the largest of its kind in the southern hemisphere.
 Here they serviced engines, washed them and used the turntable to reconfigure the way the engines pointed.
 It operated right up until 1993.

 Original plans were to bulldoze the site but thankfully the town rallied together to save this magnificent building and workshops.
-Today most of the building houses rail memorabilia from the surrounding area, as well as a huge working scale model rail set kindly donated to the Junee Roundhouse Museum.
+Today most of the building houses rail memorabilia from the surrounding area.
+There’s also a huge working scale model rail set kindly donated to the Junee Roundhouse Museum.
 Sitting proudly on 20 of the tracks are restored rail carriages, engines from different eras, and other track machinery.
 You’re even allowed to climb inside to view these stunning pieces of history.
 The turntable still operates with work crews maintaining and restoring engines.

 In 1934 the Junee flour mill was built to compliment the huge amount of grain being shipped from the area.
-Production soon slowed and it eventually closed shut down, but in its day it was regarded as one of the most efficient mills in Australia.
-This stunning stone building has now been restored and houses the Junee Liquorice and Chocolate Factory where you can tour the inner workings of how they make these delicacies, and for an extra fee even make your own.
+In its day it was regarded as one of the most efficient mills in Australia.
+Production soon slowed and it eventually shut down.
+This stunning stone building has now been restored and houses the Junee Liquorice and Chocolate Factory.
+You can tour the inner workings of how they make these delicacies, and for an extra fee even make your own.
 The owners of the factory also own a 1100 acre organic olive farm.
 It’s from here that the liquorice-making process starts, the original way with the highest level of organic certification.

 It’s hard to believe this unassuming place could hold so much history.
-Century-old buildings have been restored and are being reused, the hub of the town is clustered around the station square where no less than 4 pubs still operate and where another 20 historical buildings will no doubt sit proudly for another 100 years.
+Century-old buildings have been restored and are being reused.
+The hub of the town is clustered around the station square where no less than 4 pubs still operate.
+Another 20 historical buildings will no doubt sit proudly for another 100 years.
 Junee is one town not to be overlooked on your next central NSW road trip.
 Find places to camp here.